 When the rescan job is started — either automatically upon schedule or manually — Veeam Backup & Replication performs the following operations:

-- Obtains from the Veeam Backup & Replication database settings specified for the protection group.
+- Obtains settings specified for the protection group from the configuration database.
 The settings include a list of computers to scan, an account for connecting to these computers, and so on.

 - Connects to each computer in the list under the specified account.